SieonnPlayz/SieonnPlayz.github.io/README.md

 ## About Me

-I am SieonnPlayz, a passionate developer with a focus on Java and game development.
+I am SieonnPlayz, a passionate developer with a focus on C++ and game development.

 ## Contact

 - GitHub: [SieonnPlayz](https://github.com/SieonnPlayz)
-- Discord: zjavadev
+- Discord: zcrystalinq

 Feel free to explore my [Website](https://sieonnplayz.github.io/) to learn more about my projects and activities.